• Skip to primary navigation

 Location: Brazos Bend State Park

 Description: Brazos Bend State Park has 35 miles of trails and 5,000 acres of protected land, including fragments of intact coastal prairie, and is one of our chapter’s main partners.
 It offers a wide array of volunteer opportunities, any of which can be applied to TMN service.
-Most will require that you complete the Park’s own volunteer training program prior to participation, a 3-week course (Saturdays only), offered in September and February.
+Most will require that you also complete the park’s own volunteer training program prior to participation, a 3-week course (Saturdays only), offered in September and February.
 (See Brazos Bend Volunteer Organization for details.)
-Several CPC members are also active BBSP volunteers and earn TMN hours there.
+Several members are also active BBSP volunteers and earn TMN hours there.
+Volunteer opportunities requiring BBSP training include: leading formal (park scheduled) hikes, trail interpretation and patrol, and nature center staffing.
+Master Naturalists can give interpretative talks, guide hikes, and interpret informally along trails provided you contact Volunteer Coordinator in advance.

 Not all projects there require BBSP training, however.
 You can help with trail maintenance, summer season water delivery to dry points in the park, and wood yard work.
 For other projects that do not require BBSP training, see Eco-Explorers, Pond Life Presentation, Fire Ant Treatment, and Chinese Tallow Treatment on this page.
+New Texas Master Naturalist projects are welcomed by Park management.

-# of Volunteers Needed: The Park always needs enthusiastic volunteers.
+# of Volunteers Needed: The Park always needs enthusiastic volunteers

-Supplies Needed: Depends on the activity.
+Supplies Needed: Depends on the activity

-Eco-Explorers – Brazos Bend State Park
+Eco-Explorers at Brazos Bend State Park

 Sponsor: Brazos Bend State Park